cassiozen/FatBee/README.md

 ## One thing led to another...

-Splitting the keys at an angle while keeping them familiar-looking required a few tricks: centralizing the alphas, adding the signature "fat" B key, and a shorter stagger between the rows R2-R3.
+Splitting the keys at an angle while keeping them familiar-looking required a few tricks:

+- Centralizing the alphas
+- Adding the signature "fat" B key
+- A shorter stagger between the rows R2-R3

 While these met the goal of familiarity, what makes this layout remarkable is that these exact constraints directly led to some very unique features.
 For one, it looks cool!
 But for a more concrete example, after centralizing the alphas, I was left with some unusual empty space on the left, which led to an additional key column.
 Think of it as a mini macro pad.
 It has: